Hanja: Decline of Hanja

-Hangul effectively replaced Hanja in official and scholarly writing only in the 20th century.
-Since June 1949, Hanja have not officially been used in North Korea, and, in addition, most texts are now most commonly written horizontally instead of vertically.
-Many words borrowed from Chinese have also been replaced in the North with native Korean words.
+Since June 1949, Hanja has not officially been used in North Korea, and, in addition, most texts are now commonly written horizontally instead of vertically.
+Many words borrowed from Chinese have also been replaced in the North with native Korean words, due to the North's policy of linguistic purism.
 Nevertheless, a large number of Chinese-borrowed words are still widely used in the North (although written in Hangul), and Hanja still appear in special contexts, such as recent North Korean dictionaries.
 The replacement has been less total in South Korea where, although usage has declined over time, some Hanja remain in common usage in some contexts.

 Character formation

 Each Hanja is composed of one of 214 radicals plus in most cases one or more additional elements.
-The vast majority of Hanja use the additional elements to indicate the sound of the character, but a few Hanja are purely pictographic, and some were formed in other ways.
+The vast majority of Hanja use additional elements to indicate the sound of the character, but a few Hanja are purely pictographic, and some were formed in other ways.

-The historical use of Hanja in Korea has had a change over time.
+The historical use of Hanja in Korea has changed over time.
 Hanja became prominent in use by the elite class between the 3rd and 4th centuries by the Three Kingdoms.
-The use came from Chinese that migrated into Korea.
+The use came from the Chinese that migrated into Korea.
 With them they brought the writing system Hanja.
 Thus the hanja being used came from the characters already being used by the Chinese at the time.

 Since Hanja was primarily used by the elite and scholars, it was hard for others to learn, thus much character development was limited.
 Scholars in the 4th century used this to study and write Confucian classics.
 Character formation is also coined to the idu form which was a Buddhist writing system for Chinese characters.
 This practice however was limited due to the opinion of Buddhism whether it was favorable at the time or not.